Exploits and exploit kits

 How exploits and exploit kits work

 Exploits are often the first part of a larger attack.
 Hackers scan for outdated systems that contain critical vulnerabilities, which they then exploit by deploying targeted malware.
-Exploits often include what's called "shellcode".
-This is a small malware payload that's used to download additional malware from attacker-controlled networks.
-This allows hackers to infect devices and infiltrate organizations.
+Exploits often include shellcode, which is a small malware payload used to download additional malware from attacker-controlled networks.
+Shellcode allows hackers to infect devices and infiltrate organizations.

 Exploit kits are more comprehensive tools that contain a collection of exploits.
-These kits scan devices for different kinds of software vulnerabilities and, if any are detected, deploys additional malware to further infect a device.
-Kits can use exploits targeting a variety of software, including Adobe Flash Player, Adobe Reader, Internet Explorer, Oracle Java and Sun Java.
+These kits scan devices for different kinds of software vulnerabilities and, if any are detected, deploy additional malware to further infect a device.
+Kits can use exploits targeting a variety of software, including Adobe Flash Player, Adobe Reader, Internet Explorer, Oracle Java, and Sun Java.

 The most common method used by attackers to distribute exploits and exploit kits is through webpages, but exploits can also arrive in emails.
 Some websites unknowingly and unwillingly host malicious code and exploits in their ads.

-The infographic below shows how an exploit kit might attempt to exploit a device when a compromised webpage is visited.
+The infographic below shows how an exploit kit might attempt to exploit a device after you visit a compromised webpage.

 Several notable threats, including Wannacry, exploit the Server Message Block (SMB) vulnerability CVE-2017-0144 to launch malware.

 To learn more about exploits, read this blog post on taking apart a double zero-day sample discovered in joint hunt with ESET.